A strike on a mosque kills 19 as Israel bombards northern Gaza and southern Beirut

 Macron's earlier similar remarks led Netanyahu to release a video statement in which he called out the French president by name and referred to such calls as a “disgrace.”

-Macron's office insisted that “France is Israel’s unfailing friend” and called Netanyahu's remarks “excessive and irrelevant to the friendship between France and Israel.”
+Macron's office insisted that “France is Israel’s unfailing friend” and called Netanyahu's remarks “excessive."

 Magdy reported from Cairo.
 Associated Press writer Sylvie Corbet in Paris contributed.